Kendra Wilkinson Breaks Down In Emotional Post-Divorce Posts

 According to Daily Mail, this sad parade of Instagram snapshots seems to have originated after cleaning out her garage proved to be a little too much for Wilkinson to handle on her own.

-In a third snapshot, the tv personality through a bit of a curveball as she started to imply she might be open to the idea of dating as she didn’t want to be single anymore.
+In a third snapshot, the tv personality threw a bit of a curveball as she started to imply she might be open to the idea of dating as she didn’t want to be single anymore.
 She, however, ended the caption of the photo going a different direction suggesting she might just want a man around the house to do some of the heavy lifting without the emotional attachments of a relationship.

 “Maybe now is the time for a dating app just to help me with my garage.
 I need a man please.
 Wait no I don’t. #divorcesucks.”